opentable/otj-pg-embedded/README.md

 ## Using JUnit5

 JUnit5 does not have `@Rule`.
-So below is an example for how to create tests using JUnit5 and embedded postgress, it creates a Spring context and uses JDBI:
+So below is an example for how to create tests using JUnit5 and embedded postgres, it creates a Spring context and uses JDBI:

 ```java
 @ExtendWith(SpringExtension.class)